VoltLang/Volta/README.rst

 ***

 There are no packages of GDC for Mac so DMD should be used.
-To install it just excract the contents of dmd.2.<version>.zip <somewhere> and set the DMD environmental variable to be "<somewhere>/osx/bin/dmd" or put the folder "<somewhere>/osx/bin" on the path.
+To install it just extract the contents of dmd.2.<version>.zip <somewhere> and set the DMD environmental variable to be "<somewhere>/osx/bin/dmd" or put the folder "<somewhere>/osx/bin" on the path.